The National Academy for IDEA Administrative Law Judges and Impartial Hearing Officers Established 2002

 12:00 p.m. – 1:30 p.m.
 Lunch

 1:30 p.m. – 3:00 p.m.
-IHO/ALJ Remedies under the IDEA: Doing Equity, Perry A. Zirkel, University Professor Emeritus of Education & Law, Lehigh University
+The Emerging Third “Face” of FAPE: Failure to Implement (FTI) the IEP – Perry Zirkel, University Professor Emeritus of Education & Law, Lehigh University

 3:00 p.m. – 3:15 p.m.
 Break